devops329/devops/instruction/grafana/grafana.md

 1. This will display the settings for a new panel that you are adding to the dashboard.
 Notice the following:

    1. The `Data source` is set to **awesome-data**.
 You can change the data source of a visualization at any time.
    1. The `Scenario` has **Random Walk** selected.
-This means the you are pulling random data from the data source.
+This means you are pulling random data from the data source.
 There are lots of other types of data that the data source exposes for use with different types of visualizations.
    1. The `Visualization` is set to **Time series**.
 This is a good choice for your random walk data.

       ![Time series visualization](timeSeriesVisualization.png)